seyeonigbinde/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+`.forEach` and `.map` call provided callback functions once for each element in array.
+While .map() constructs a new array from the results, `.forEach` does not return an array except if it is passed into it.

 2. Explain the difference between a callback and a higher order function.

+Higher order function receives other functions as argument while a callback function is passed into other functions as arguments.

 3. What is closure?

+Closure is the combination of a function and the private environment within which that function was declared.
+Closures give us the ability to put functions together.
+With closures, variables and parameters can be passed down but they cannot be passed up.

 4. Describe the four rules of the 'this' keyword.

+a.
+New Binding - If the 'new' keyword is used when calling the function, 'this' inside the function is a brand new object.

+b.
+Explicit Binding - If apply, call, or bind are used to call a function, 'this' inside the function is the object that is passed in as the argument.

+c.
+Implicit Binding - If a function is called as a method — that is, if dot notation is used to invoke the function — 'this' is the object that the function is a property of.

+d.
+Window Binding - If a function is invoked as a free function invocation, meaning it was invoked without any of the conditions present above, 'this' is the global object.
+In a browser, it’s window.

 5. Why do we need super() in an extended class?

+The super keyword is used to access and call functions on an object's parent in a class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.